Sikh Temple (Gurdwara) in Phuket Town

 Phuket, as I keep trying to say on this blog, has lots of history and culture, lots of festivals, a wide variety of people and religions, which is not surprising when you look on a map.
 Phuket is on the Andaman coast, would have made an ideal stopping off point on sea journeys with sheltered anchorages on the east coast, and then there was the tin mining boom and finally, in the last 30 years, the tourism explosion.
 All manner of people live here, work here, travel here.
 I am happy to say that Phuket is melting pot of different peoples and different religions.
 Most of the local people are either Buddhist or Muslim, with a large minority of people who are Buddhist but who also believe in old Chinese gods which becomes apparent during such events as the Vegetarian Festival or the Hungry Ghost Festival.
 Phuket is full of Buddhist temples, Chinese shrines and Muslim Mosques, and having lived here for 12 years, and unless any local can offer me a hint to the contrary, I have to say there is no religious tension here.
 And let's not even start with the "Buddhism is not really a religion" argument.
 Everyone seems to get on just fine, no matter if they are Chelsea or Man Utd fans.

 I noticed the Sikh temple (Gurdwara) in Phuket Town many years ago.
-It was opened in 2001 (according to the Thai Sikh Organisation website, from which I will also quote other gems of information), though the very first Sikh Gurdwara was built back in 1939 by "Sikhs who had come to Phuket to do Tin Mining and Railway Engineering under the supervision of the British".
-Tin Mining I can see, but there is no railway in Phuket :)
+It was opened in 2001, though the very first Sikh Gurdwara was built back in 1939 by "Sikhs who had come to Phuket to do Tin Mining and Railway Engineering under the supervision of the British".
+Tin Mining I can understand, but there is no railway in Phuket :)

 For some reason, while driving around town a couple of weeks ago, I decided to stop and take a couple of photos of the Gurdwara.
 It's on the north side of town with "Monkey Hill" (Khao To Sae) as a backdrop.
 And there's a Hindu shrine just 100m south on the same road which I also visited (it was open, but there was nobody around).
 This new Gurdwara was built in 2001.
 There are quite a few Sikhs living in Phuket these days, many coming here to work in the hotel and tourism industry.